Delaware Bayshore Byway

 For a complete listing of this final report including all appendices, maps and directions are included.

-Delaware's Bayshore Byway is a Delaware treasure - a scenic, two-lane road that follows along the Delaware River and Bay Estuary.
-It offers visitors an intimate experience with the largest preserved coastal marshland on the east coast.
 The byway lies entirely within the Atlantic Flyway where each spring, hundreds of thousands of migrating shorebirds can be found feeding and resting while they continue their journey to their northern breeding grounds.
 While in the fall, the byway corridor displays thousands of waterfowl migrating south for the winter.

 Points of Interest